Most people assume that composing music means creating something entirely new.

 - Chapter 6 shows ways to vary rhythm to create anticipation, momentum, and punch.

 - Chapter 7 shows how to make a single line sound like it’s being played (or sung) by two or more people.
-Take your melodies from 2-D to 3-D (or even 4-D)!
+Take your melodies from 2-D to 3-D!

-- Chapter 11 shows how to use material from Chapters 1-10 to create subtle character and dynamic contrast in your music.
+- Chapter 11 shows how to use material from Chapters 1-10 to create dynamic contrasts and emotional depth in your music.

 - Chapters 12 & 13 show how to apply the basic principles of melodic figuration to create interesting and satisfying harmonic progressions.